UIUC-ECE374B/su25/_policies/grading.md

 description: How your final grade is calculated.
 ---

-There are three components to your raw total:
+There are two components to your raw total:

 - [Homeworks](/homeworks.html): 25%
     - Remember we have a drop policy so if you miss a homework due to illness or did not perform as well as you'd hoped, you have an opportunity to bounce back.
-    - Specifically, we will include only the top 34 homework problems (including the lab problems) scores in computing your final grade.
-We expect to grade 9 homeworks, each with 4-5 problems.
-Should for some reason we would grade less homework problems, we will still use the top 34 homework problems.
+    - Specifically, we will include only the top 27 homework problems (including the lab problems) scores in computing your final grade.
+We expect to grade 9 homeworks, each with 4 problems.
+Should for some reason we would grade less homework problems, we will still use the top 27 homework problems.
     - If you submit everything, this policy is equivalent to dropping 9 homework problems.
-    - **If you submit less than 25 homework problems** you are likely to fail unless there is an overriding excuse.
+    - **If you submit less than 20 homework problems** you are likely to fail unless there is an overriding excuse.
 - [Exams](/exams.html): 75%
     - There will be three midterm exams, and a cumulative final exam.
     - **We will drop the lowest exam grade (including the final).** Hence, each exam is worth 25% but if you screw one up, never fear, one exam will get dropped.
 Alternatively, if you do well on the midterms and want to skip the final, go for it!
 We will try our best to give students a projected final grade after the third midterm.